There are many of us who at some point in our lives have had severe acne. Whether that be during puberty, hormonal acne as adults, cysts etc…

 These are shallow to medium in depth and appear very faint on the skin but with well-defined edges.
 Usually, they are most common on the cheeks and appear just as small indents.

 These appear as depressions, hence the name, on the skin, giving a bumpy and uneven texture.
 They usually come as a collective and are most common on the sides of the cheeks.
-These can be very difficult to get rid of as they are typically quite deep in depth.
+These can be very difficult to get rid of as they are typically quite deep.

 These are deep and narrow scars that extend all the way into the lower layer of the skin.
 Due to their depth, they can be extremely difficult to get rid of.

-These are red and inflamed scars that typically appear on the forehead and chin, they usually fade between 6-12 months however with treatment this process can be shortened.
+Categorised as red and inflamed, these scars typically appear on the forehead and chin.
+They usually fade between 6-12 months, however with treatment this process is quicker.

 These are most commonly seen on the neck, jawline and back.
-These are red uneven lumps that can appear small or larger and give the skin an uneven appearance.
+They appear as red uneven lumps that can be small or larger and give the skin an uneven appearance.

-However, the most common types of acne scars seen in people is usually a combination of each of these individual ones.
+However, the most common types of acne scars seen in people are usually a combination of each of these individual ones.
 Which is all totally normal after having severe acne.

 Which Type of Acne Scar is the Most Difficult to Treat and Why?